sgrif/diesel.rs-website/src/news/2_0_0_release.md

 * Support for defining select clauses via a corresponding type
 * Support for `UNION`/`INTERSECT` queries

+In addition to the highlighted features Diesel 2.0.0 fixes several in our type level SQL representation such that it now correctly handles the following cases:

+* Mixed nested `LEFT JOINS` and `INNER JOINS`
+* Chaining mixed nullable expressions via `AND`, `OR` and similar operators

 ### Support for `GROUP BY` clauses

 Diesel 2.0 adds support for `GROUP BY` clauses for select queries.